rapidsai/cuxfilter/demos/GTC demo/README.md

 ## Hardware Requirements
 The web demo frontend itself does not have extensive hardware requirements and can often be run from a laptop, but having a good graphics card improves the experience.
 The demo is responsive to both large wide screens and smaller single screens.
 It is *not* suitable for mobile.

-The demo backend has extensive hardware requirements including having one Nvidia card with at least *32GB of GPU memory*.
+The demo backend has extensive hardware requirements including having one Nvidia card with at least *16GB of GPU memory*.
 To run the CPU option of the demo requires at least *64GB of system memory*.

 ## Error Handling
 If the frontend demo appears to hang or the status bar turns orange, check the web browser javascript console for error messages.
 Often pressing the 'reset initialization' button and/or refreshing the browser window will fix the issue.
 Sometimes a really really bad OOM error can occur on the backend.
-Check the [cuXfilter](https://gitlab-master.nvidia.com/ai-infra-ase/RAPIDs/cuXfilter) readme for details on resetting the backend server.
+Check the cuXfilter readme for details on resetting the backend server.

 ## Featured Libraries